TGElder/rust/frontier/resources/textures/README.md

 # Instructions for generating body part images (without antialiasing)

 1. svg files must have `shape-rendering="crispEdges"` in `<svg>` tag.
 This may be controlled from Inkscape 0.92 via File -> Document Properties -> Use antialiasing.
 1. Inkscape does not respect this tag when exporting; GIMP does.
-Open the SVG in GIMP at the desired output size ane export to PNG.
+Open the SVG in GIMP at the desired output size and export to PNG.